CaitlinPenery/JS_Calc/readme.md

 ## Plan

-1. Each button will carry out function onClick
+1. Each button will carry out function onClick eventListener
 2. Number Buttons

 -   Replace content of display if previous onClick was an operator